Learn About Inductors

-Generally speaking, localized induction heating limited only by the ability to construct a coil to suit the surface to be treated and the capacity or power output of the generator.
+Generally speaking, localized induction heating is limited only by the ability to construct a coil to suit the surface to be treated and the capacity or power output of the generator.
 In other words, the generator should have sufficient power to heat the surface quickly.
-Then, if the shape of the part leads itself to a surrounding coil, the job is a logical one for induction heating.
+Then, if the shape of the part lends itself to a surrounding coil, the job is a logical one for induction heating.

 Inductor Currents and Eddy Currents

-The eddy currents induced in the work piece tend to be an image of the coil current.
+The eddy currents induced in the workpiece tend to be an image of the coil current.
 This is useful to bear in mind when designing coils for heating odd shapes.
 The magnetic field set up by a current is perpendicular to the current.
 The voltage induced by this field is maximum in a direction at right angles to the field, parallel to the original current.
-The result is that the eddy currents are parallel to the coil current within the limits imposed by the shape of the work piece.
+The result is that the eddy currents are parallel to the coil current within the limits imposed by the shape of the workpiece.

 The eddy currents and the coil current also are attracted by each other.
-They are both concentrated near the surface because of skin effect.
+They are both concentrated near the surface because of the skin effect.
 When the frequency is low, there is less tendency for the currents to be attracted to each other than when the frequency is high.
 In general, if the frequency is high enough for efficient induction heating, the coil current and the eddy currents will try to be as close to each other as possible.

-With multi-turn coils closely coupled to a work piece, there is a tendency for the eddy-currents to provide a heat pattern corresponding to the helix of the coil.
+With multi-turn coils closely coupled to a workpiece, there is a tendency for the eddy-currents to provide a heat pattern corresponding to the helix of the coil.
 The wider the pitch, that is, the distance between the turns of the coil, the more pronounced this pattern will be – therefore, a closely wound coil and rotation of the work piece become essential.
 When the coil is loosely coupled, the stream of eddy currents spreads over a wider area and rotation of the work may not be necessary.

 The lower the operating frequency the tighter the coupling required for a given result.
 The higher the frequency, the less critical the coupling requirements.
 This feature is of considerable importance when automatic feeding equipment is used.